 If you really want to see 1920s men’s suits in action, you should watch HBO’s Boardwalk Empire.
 The costume designer had suit fabrics recreated from original ’20s garments and then used authentic patterns from the era to produce several of each suit worn in the show.
-The historical accuracy brings the show to life as well as gives us an excellent reference to menswear in the early to mid ’20s.
+The historical accuracy brings the show to life, as well as giving us an excellent reference for menswear in the early to mid ’20s.

-Peaky Blinders is another popular TV show with many men’s suits to admire.
+Peaky Blinders is another popular TV show with many men’s suits to admire, although not as accurately as Boardwalk Empire.
 See this article on creating a Peaky Blinders outfit.

-Downton Abbey, the last 2 seasons, was also set in the mid-1920s and has some British upper-class men’s fashions to enjoy.
+The last two seasons of Downton Abbey were also set in the mid-1920s and have some British upper-class men’s fashions to enjoy.

-The Great Gatsby movie (2013) is hardly accurate to the era but it does show you what it looks like to adapt new clothing into an inspired 20s style.
-The original 1970s Great Gatsby movie is a little more accurate.
+The Great Gatsby movie (2013) is hardly accurate to the era, but it does show you what it looks like to adapt new clothing into an inspired ’20s style.
+The original 1970s The Great Gatsby movie is a little more accurate.